Introduction

 Prohibition on Participation in MFTRPs

-The C&S Act directs each federal research agency to establish a policy that disqualifies PIs and senior/key personnel from receiving federal support if they are participating in a MFTRP.
-Soon, grant and contract proposals will need to include individual certifications that covered personnel are not involved in MFTRPs, as well as institutional certifications that covered personnel have been made aware of the MFTRP prohibition.
+PIs and key research personnel are prohibited from participating in a MFTRP by the C&S Act, federal agency implementing rules, and Board of Regents Policy: Code of Conduct.
+Grant and contract proposals to federal sponsors will generally need to include individual certifications that covered personnel are not involved in MFTRPs, as well as institutional certifications that covered personnel have been made aware of the MFTRP prohibition.

 Additional University Expectations and Local Disclosures